JessKaria/project-x/README.md

 I chose to use the iTunes API for the simplicity of the results it displayed and the ability to increase the number of search results.
 After sending some test requests and reading the documentation I had a clear understanding of how the response data was structured, I drew a rough illustration of what I wanted to build, including the functionality I wanted my app to have.

 As this was my first time building anything in React, I really wanted to focus on delivering DRY code as well as taking advantage of the modular set up React offers.
-Below was the first section that I built, taking advantange of React Hooks, useState and useEffect to render data from this API.
-Firstly I used Axios to fetch data from the the API, I then saved the array (response) in state so I could map over later to render data to the UI.
+Below was the first section that I built, taking advantage of React Hooks, useState and useEffect to render data from this API.
+Firstly I used Axios to fetch data from the API, I then saved the array (response) in state so I could map over later to render data to the UI.

 In addition, part of our brief was to build functionality to 'have our UI update as a user interacts with it'.
 I opted for using .filter() to filter over data saved in state and then mapped over that function to render the data.
 To ensure that the data rendered correctly on page load, I set the starting state of my movieGenre to 'All'.